 Chests made in the tradition of Western countries often have an interlocking lip between lid and base which more or less seals three sides, but which leaves a gap at the hinge side where dust, humidity, cold air, fungi, insects and pixies can enter.
 That’s nonsense.
 But what are the realistic options?

-One well-published toolchest intelligently overcomes this sealing problem by using hinges supported on corbels attached to the exterior back wall of the chest.
-I think this is a clever solution, and one I long considered, but ultimately rejected because it increases the toolchest’s overall width by the corbel dimension without increasing internal storage space.
+One well-published toolchest intelligently overcomes this sealing problem by using hinges supported on corbels attached to the exterior back wall of the chest making the installation of a lip around all four sides of the case workable.
+I think this is a clever solution, and one I long considered, but ultimately rejected because it increases the toolchest’s overall width by the corbel dimension without increasing internal storage space one whit.

 I also considered rubber gaskets, and even magnetic refrigerator gaskets.
-Either would have sealed well at least until the unavoidable day of reckoning when the rubber and plastic oxidized, cracked and crumbled.
-They won’t last 200 years anymore than Cher’s beauty will.
+Either would have sealed excellently, at least until the unavoidable day of reckoning when the rubber and plastic oxidized, cracked and crumbled.
+They wouldn’t have last 200 years anymore than Cher’s beauty will.
 Oops, too late.

 The solution I eventually settled on was a detail common to Japanese casework, namely a vertical lip applied to the inside of the lid where it meets the lower case.
 While not quite airtight, this lip does ensure the lid and case are precisely aligned when closed, that there is no gap at the hinge side, and that very little cold air, dust, fungi, bugs, or even anorexic pixies can infiltrate the toolchest once closed.
 I used a tough, fibrous, exotic hardwood for this lip that has held up well.
 The seal is so good that, even with 25 pounds of tools mounted inside the lid, I can drop the lid from full-open and the air-pressure created by this tight seal will make the lid close slowly without a sound.
 I have not had to replace it in 25+ years, but it would be easy to do if necessary.